LandonPrewitt/WebDev2/2-css/p2_readme.md

 * HTML Color Code: Use to get all colors
 * To get rid of standard margin, padding, set them to 0 in body / paragrpahs / etc.
 * Lorem ipsum - use to get sample text
+* add !important to add priority to style over others